 - Do I have to pay Stamp Duty with shared ownership properties?

 - Am I eligible if I have a poor credit rating?

-Shared Ownership gives you the chance to buy a share in a home of your own, and pay a subsidised rent on the share you do not own.
+Shared Ownership gives you the chance to buy a share in a home and pay a subsidised rent on the share you don't own.

 You normally start by buying between 25% and 75% of the full value, and you can over time buy further shares until you eventually own outright.

 You need to raise a mortgage to buy your share.
 If you have a large deposit or equity from the sale of a property, this can also be used towards purchasing your share.

 We sell new build and occasionally refurbished properties, and we also refer buyers to existing shared owners who are ready to sell their share to a new buyer.